-Intergenerational can be seen as the 'relations between all those currently living, and generations yet unborn, indefinitely into the future'.
-21 As a basis for the principle of intergenerational equity, society is seen as a partnership amongst generations.22 The planet and its resources are seen as a trust with an obligation on the present generation, as trustees of the trust, to maintain the trust resources.23 At the same time the present generation is also a beneficiary of the trust and has the right to access and use natural resources.24
+Intergenerational can be seen as the "relations between all those currently living, and generations vet unborn, indefinitely into the future21."
+As a basis for the principle of intergenerational equity, society is seen as a partnership amongst generations22.
+The planet and its resources are seen as a trust with an obligation on the present